-Principles of responsible conduct in research (RCR) are presented during Year 2 of the MSBS curriculum.
-Topics include general principles of research ethics, human subject protections and the responsibilities of CUSOM MSBS students in basic science and clinical research.
-Additional education opportunities in research, scientific method, statistics, and scholarly activities are presented throughout the curriculum.
+Research processes and principles of responsible conduct in research (RCR) are presented during Year 2 of the MSBS curriculum.
+Topics include general principles of research ethics, statistical methods, project development, human subject protections and the responsibilities of CUSOM MSBS students in basic science, educational, and clinical research.
+Additional educational opportunities in research, scientific method, statistics, and scholarly activities are presented throughout the curriculum and through workshops associated with extracurricular research activities.
 As active members of a research team, students may be required to complete the associated CITI training, if appropriate.
 If such training is required, the student must provide the Associate Dean of Research with documentation of completion prior to beginning work on the project.
 Additional training specific to the research project will be provided by the research mentors.